Let’s first answer the question: what is a suffix?

 Italian suffixes for all opinions

-You’ll surely have heard the words grande and piccolo, brutto and carino.
-Respectively, these translate to big, small, ugly and cute.
+You’ll probably have heard the words grande and piccolo, brutto and carino.
+These translate to big, small, ugly and cute, respectively.

-What if I tell you that there are specific Italian suffixes that can be used to describe nouns instead of using an adjective?
+What if I told you that there are special Italian suffixes that can be used to describe nouns instead of using an adjective?

 Ragazzo → Ragazzone